Accidental Overdose

 What is an accidental opioid overdose?

-An opioid overdose happens when the body has been overloaded with either a medication or an illicit opioid.1
+An opioid overdose happens when the body has been overloaded with either a medication or an illicit opioid.

-Accidents can lead to overdoses because while opioids affect the nerves that feel pain, they also affect the nerves that control breathing.2 If this slows breathing too much, a person can fall unconscious, experience a coma, brain damage, or die.2
+Accidents can lead to overdoses because while opioids affect the nerves that feel pain, they also affect the nerves that control breathing.
+If this slows breathing too much, a person can fall unconscious, experience a coma, brain damage or death.

 It only takes 4 minutes

-Permanent brain damage can occur within four minutes of oxygen deprivation.3
+Permanent brain damage can occur within four minutes of oxygen deprivation.

-Accidental opioid overdose is more common than you think4
+Accidental opioid overdose is more common than you think

-Accidental drug overdose is the leading cause of accidental death in the US.; most of these involve opioids.4
+Accidental drug overdose is the leading cause of accidental death in the US.; most of these involve opioids.

-Opioid medications used for pain are generally safe when taken for a short time and accounting for your own risk factors as prescribed by a doctor.2 But accidents can happen.
+Even when opioids are taken as prescribed by a healthcare provider, accidents can happen.
 You could accidentally take more than recommended.
 Your medicines may interact in ways you didn’t expect.
 You may have a medical condition that puts you at more risk than you thought.
 Someone could get into your medicine cabinet.

 The bottom line: accidents happen

-Just like you wear your seatbelt and keep a fire extinguisher in your home, having Kloxxado® (naloxone HCl) nasal spray 8 mg in your first aid kit is a simple safety measure that could save your life.5
+Just like you wear your seatbelt and keep a fire extinguisher in your home, having KLOXXADO® (naloxone HCl) Nasal Spray 8 mg in your first aid kit is a simple safety measure that could save a life.

-Let your household members and friends know where to find Kloxxado® so they can help you in case of an emergency.
+Let your household members and friends know where to find KLOXXADO® so they can help in case of an opioid emergency.

 How to recognize an opioid overdose emergency

-During an opioid overdose breathing can decline drastically or stop, causing brain damage and death.1 Check for the following signs of an opioid overdose so you can act fast:1
+During an opioid overdose breathing can decline drastically or stop, causing brain damage and death.
+Some signs of an opioid overdose include:

-A bystander was present for nearly 40% of fatal overdoses.6
+A bystander was present for nearly 40% of fatal overdoses.

 Take action right away